ARCHIVED-mean-stack/session-3/README.md

 #MEAN Session Three

-##SVG

 ##A Simple Gulp Workflow

-Here we abandon Koala and enable SASS and  browser refresh using Gulp.
-We will also be using [Node's Package Manager](https://www.npmjs.com/) (NPM) extensively.
+Today we abandon Koala and enable SASS and browser refresh using Gulp.
+We will be using [Node's Package Manager](https://www.npmjs.com/) (NPM) extensively.
 Make sure that Node, Ruby and GIT are installed first.

 Install [Gulp](https://www.npmjs.com/package/gulp) globally for all users: